iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 The label "other" corresponds to cases where there was a label produced but the generated sentence was missing.

 Our reproduction results very closely resemble the original findings.
 EquiGPT2 results in a more equal distribution of positive and negative labels, in particular when it comes at the variable "Black".
-Regarding the extension of inreasing the size to non-binary groups, it was observed that the label distribution did not vary significantly in the case where the inverse transformation was correctly applied to the logits, compared to when the 'forward' transformation was applied on the output logits, as originally implemented.
+Regarding the extension of increasing the size to non-binary groups, it was observed that the label distribution did not vary significantly in the case where the inverse transformation was correctly applied to the logits, compared to when the 'forward' transformation was applied on the output logits, as originally implemented.
 Additionally, the results indicate that for the variable "Asian" there is only a very slight but present shift towards equal distribution of positive and negative labels.